rhit-seilerar/exert-capstone/Tailored Engineering Standards for Senior Project.md

 ### f.
 Harmonize the architecture models and views with each other.
 #### i. i
 #### ii.
 N/A - not mentioned in XP.
 #### iii.
-We come up with a basic plan for the software in direct accordance with client specifications.
+We come up with a basic plan for the software in direct accordance with client specifications; because there is only one workflow, harmonization is not necessary.
 ## 4. Relate the architecture to design.
 ### a.
 Identify software system elements that relate to architectural entities and the nature of these relationships.
 #### i. f